Sources and targets#

 • A feature set supports one online target only.
 Therefore RedisNoSqlTarget and NoSqlTarget cannot be used as two targets of the same feature set.

-The K8s secrets are not available when executing locally (from the sdk).
+The K8s secrets are not available when executing locally (from the SDK).
 Therefore, if RedisNoSqlTarget with secret is used, You must add the secret as an env-var.

 To use the Redis online target store, you can either change the default to be parquet and Redis, or you can specify the Redis target explicitly each time with the path parameter, for example: